Malin Aune

-Malin Larsen Aune (born 4 March 1995) is a Norwegian handball player for CSM București and the Norwegian national team.
+Malin Larsen Aune (born 4 March 1995) is a Norwegian handball player for Storhamar HE and formerly for the Norwegian national team.

+In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
+Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.

 She also represented Norway in the 2013 Women's Junior European Handball Championship, placing 4th, and in the 2014 Women's Junior World Handball Championship, placing 9th.

 She made her debut on the Norwegian national team in 2015.